It strengthens your core. It makes your body agile. It aligns your body with your mind and soul.

 Inhale and reach the left fingers up and back into Warrior II or straighten the legs coming into 5 pointed star.

 This asana strengthens and stretches the legs, knees, and ankles.
 It stretches the groin, spine, waist, chest and lungs, and shoulders.

 4. Adho Mukha Svanasana (Downward Dog)

-Stand on four limbs in a table-top position.
+Stand on all four limbs in a table-top position.
 Place your knees directly below hips and keep the hands slightly forward off the shoulders.
 Your palms spread, your index fingers should be parallel or slightly turned out.

 Lift your knees off the floor as you exhale.
 Keep the knees slightly bent initially and your heels lifted away from the mat.
 Press your tailbone lightly towards the pelvis as you lengthen it away from the back of the pelvis.
-Draw your inner legs up into the groins.
+Draw your inner legs up into the groin.

 Exhale and push the top of the thighs back and stretch the heels towards the floor.
 Keep the knee straight and take care that they aren’t locked.
 Keeping the outer thigh firm, move the upper thigh slightly inward and narrow the front of the pelvis.